genevalab/c4L_phylogenetics/README.md

 ```

 Save your alignment file and we can execute it again.
-This will only take a minute or two to run so can do this via a batch job or as an interactive session (but not on the head node!).
+This will only take a minute or two to run so you can do this via a batch job or as an interactive session (but not on the head node!).

-When completed you should have a set of additional output files that have summarized your posterior distribution.
+When completed, you should have a set of additional output files that have summarized your posterior distribution.
 The one we are after for now will be a tree file named ```primates.nex.con.tre```.
-Use SSH or OnDemand to transfer that file to your laptop.
+Use SSH or OnDemand again to transfer that file to your laptop.

 ## Generating a phylogenetic tree figure